 Camping in the flowers

 Shell Creek is a remote area arrayed in carpets of varied hues of wildflowers.
-You can visit Shell Creek while en-route to the Carrizo plains and Soda Lake.
+You can visit Shell Creek while en route to the Carrizo plains and Soda Lake.
 You can call for current info to see wildflowers at the Wild Flower Hotline by the Thomas Payne Foundation.

 Plant identification

-This year, I have seen many “new to me” kinds of wildflowers besides our usual natives of California poppy and lupine.
+Recently I have seen many “new to me” kinds of wildflowers besides our usual natives of California poppy and lupine.
 Discovering their identity was made simpler with my handy “Picture This” cell phone app.
 I learned the names of Milk Vetch, Cliff Aster and even a discovery at home…..the Pineapple Weed aka wild chamomile.

 I also use some handy reference guides such as, “National Audubon Society Field Guide to North American Wildflowers: Western Region.”
 The Audubon Society has a wonderful selection of field guides including rocks, plants, butterflies, star gazing, fish, insects, and mammals.

 Using the “Picture This” app is by far the fastest and my favorite way to identify flowers.
 However, it requires cell reception which is not always available in the backcountry.
-That is when the guide books come to the rescue.
+That is when the guidebooks come to the rescue.

 Fun facts about wildflowers